mrunal-modi/react-components/README.md

+# End-Users
-# Developers >
+For Developers > Configurable react components.
-Low Code No Code! > Simply update configuration to use react components in your website!

-# Consumers >
-Let AI do it all > Explore the use of AI to create the content for your website.
+For Business Users > Let AI do it all.

 # Components >